Sometimes, even if you love running, the idea of doing it is not pleasant, safe or advisable.

 This is Seller’s main tip – running might involve putting one foot in front of the other, but it goes a lot more smoothly if your hips, back and shoulder are flexible and your core is strong.

-So, work on your stretching and try these amazing core strengthening moves so that when you do head out again, you’re stronger and more flexible.
+So, work on your stretching and try these amazing core strengthening moves that are based on the moves you do on a Pilates reformer (although you don’t need one to do them) so that when you do head out again, you’re stronger and more flexible.

 You can also try foam rolling which helps lengthen the muscles, stimulate circulation and, if done correctly, helps release the fascia tissue that runs alongside the muscles.
 There’s a good set of exercises here – and you can pick up a foam roller online or at your local sports store.